g42cloud-terraform/terraform-provider-g42cloud/docs/resources/compute_instance.md

 * `kms_key_id` - (Optional, String, ForceNew) Specifies the ID of a KMS key.
 This is used to encrypt the data disk.
   Changing this parameter will create a new resource.

+* `dss_pool_id` - (Optional, String, ForceNew) Specifies the data disk DSS pool ID.
+This field is used only for dedicated storage.
+Changing this parameter will create a new resource.

 The `bandwidth` block supports: